hycis/Mozi/doc/README.md

 import cPickle
 import os
 import numpy as np
-from smartNN.datasets.spec import P276
+from pynet.datasets.spec import P276
-from smartNN.datasets.preprocessor import GCN
+from pynet.datasets.preprocessor import GCN

 # If there is preprocessing before training, then before passing the test data through the model,
 # it has to be preprocessed also.